 The 2006 edition was created by an eminent French nose, or perfume creator, Francis Kurkdjian, who joins us from Paris and Mr. Kurkdijian, first the name of the perfume is what?

-Mr. FRANCIS KURKDJIAN (Perfume Creator, France): The name of the perfume is called (speaking foreign language), meaning French trail or aura.
+FRANCIS KURKDJIAN: The name of the perfume is called (speaking foreign language), meaning French trail or aura.

 BLOCK: Trail or aura.